-On the banks of the Brazos River, the city was founded in 1828 by Stephen F. Austin as one of his original settlements in Texas.
+On the banks of the Brazos River, the city was founded in 1828 by Stephen F. Austin as one of his original Texas settlements.
 Brazoria derives its name from the Spanish word abrazar, meaning embrace, which was the Brazos River's original name.
-Today, visitors can find restaurants, bed-and-breakfasts and easy access to nearby Gulf Coast beaches.
+Today, visitors can find restaurants, bed-and-breakfasts and easy access to nearby beaches.

 Built in 1939, the Brazoria Historic Bridge was the first traffic bridge on the Brazos River and served as a vital passageway into Brazoria.
 This bridge is listed in the National Register of Historic Places.

-The San Bernard River offers plenty of opportunities for activity—boating, fishing, jet skiing and more.
-It also is the location of the annual boat parade during the Christmas celebration.
-979/964-4402. www.sanbernardriver.com.
+The San Bernard River offers plenty of opportunities for boating, fishing, and jet skiing.
+It also is the location of the annual Christmas boat parade.
+For more information, call 979/964-4402 or visit www.sanbernardriver.com.

 Plan your Texas trip then take your Passport with you.